Ubspy/dotfiles/readme-server.md

 [Unit]
-Description=Refresh Kerberos ticket for user %I after expiration After=network.targets
+Description=Refresh Kerberos ticket for user %I after expiration

 [Timer]
 OnBootSec=1min
-OnUnitActiveSec=12h # Check your ticket expiration time on the KDC server at /etc/krb5kdc/kdc.conf, make sure these match Unit=%I@krb-ticket.service
+OnUnitActiveSec=10h # Check your ticket expiration time on the KDC server at /etc/krb5kdc/kdc.conf, make sure this one is less by just a little
+Unit=krb-ticket%I.service

 [Install]
 WantedBy=timers.target
 ```
-- Then, to set it so a user automatically always has a ticket: `systemctl enable --now krb-ticket@user.service`
+- Then, to set it so a user automatically always has a ticket: `systemctl enable --now krb-ticket@user.service`.
-- Also enable the timer: `systemctl enable --now krb-ticket@user.service`
+- Also enable the timer: `systemctl enable --now krb-ticket@user.service`.
 - It may be better to just change the ticket life on the KDC to infinite, but this seems more secure and it took me so long to get this working I didn't want to touch it once it finally worked.